dulacp/igenstrings/README.md

 Job done for language: ./MyXcodeProjectDir/fr.lproj
 ```

+## Hints

+By default `git` won't display diff for `.string` files encoded in UTF-16.
+However, you can [turn on UTF-16 diffs](http://blog.xk72.com/post/31456986659/diff-strings-files-in-git) if you want to.

 ## Known Issues

 * genstrings doesn't like path containing spaces, so avoid subfolders containing spaces.